JulioJu/aspnetScholarProject/README.md

         https://forums.asp.net/t/2118045.aspx?How+to+generate+PDF+using+itextsharp+
         "How to generate PDF using itextsharp"
         Lot of links with several examples
+    * Warning, official public documentation for .NET is actually inexistent

 * Probably the easier solution is to create a Razor Page with cells.
 Then, with css probably we could create a cool PDF.
 As videotheque have not